 It’s rarely the tenant reaching out for the renewal anyway, it’s always the letting agent pushing because of the fee.
 Moreover, your tenant often likes the flexibility of a periodic tenancy.
 If your tenant doesn’t know you then they *might* be wary of moving onto a rolling contract.
 This is another good reason to do the property management yourself so you can alleviate any concerns.

-Two more ways to stop paying
+Three more ways to stop paying

 - Choose a letting agent that doesn’t charge a tenancy renewal fee.
 Although the majority do charge a fee, not all letting agents do, but I’ve found these agents generally charge a larger “set up fee” so often you pay more in the first year.